 Her experience taught her an important lesson about the importance of health screenings and early detection, Mrs. Chesonis-Gonzalez says.
-It’s also the reason she accepted an invitation to join a panel of Baptist Health cancer experts at a press conference held earlier this week at Miami Cancer Institute.
+It’s also the reason she accepted an invitation to join a panel of Baptist Health cancer experts at a press conference held in June at Miami Cancer Institute.

 The panel, which included Michael Zinner, M.D., CEO and executive medical director of Miami Cancer Institute, Jane Mendez, M.D., chief of breast surgery, and Mark Dylewski, M.D., the cancer center’s chief of general thoracic surgery, addressed an “alarming decline” – as much as 85 percent – in mammograms and other cancer screenings during the pandemic.

 Referring to an anticipated increase in cancer-related deaths over the next decade due to delayed or missed screenings, Dr. Zinner called the situation a “ticking time bomb, one with a 10-year fuse,” and implored people to keep current with their screenings.